 Behind The Scenes – Neural Networks Algorithms

 There are many different algorithms used to train neural networks with too many variants.
-Lets visualise an artificial neural network (ANN) to get some fair idea on how neural networks operates.
-By now we all know there are three layer in neural network.
+Let’s visualise an artificial neural network (ANN) to get some fair idea on how neural networks operate.
+By now we all know that there are three layers in the neural network.